How to Create a Software Development Project Plan: A Step-by-Step Guide

 When choosing the methodology, you need to look at:

 There is no method that fits all projects.
-The right development methodology is the one that matches your project goals, team skills, and business reality.
+The right business development methodology is the one that matches your project goals, team skills, and business reality.

 Developing a project plan for creating effective software development solutions, it's important to define all roles.
 The list needs to include project managers, developers, designers, testers, analysts, and stakeholders.
 Also, outline who makes decisions, who delivers project tasks, and who approves results.
 A good software development plan always shows clear ownership.
 It's a bad practice when a task is everyone’s job and therefore nobody’s job.